 A large asymetrical blade ideal for experienced paddlers who require power & control.
 The Hauraki Gulf paddle provides excellent power and control for those paddlers wanting explosive and accurate performance.
 Moulded and covered hand grips and drip rings allow for extreme comfort.

-Colours: Yellow or White blade
+Colours: White blade

 Blade: Fibreglass reinforced nylon

 Your paddle has a big impact on how enjoyable paddling will be.
 One that’s poorly made and doesn’t fit you can make for a miserable day on the water, while a high quality, well selected paddle is a real delight.
 Personal preferences definitely figure into your selection.
 How does it feel?
 How fast are you going to paddle?
 How far?
 These are all important questions to consider and discuss with your dealer.
 If you can, try out several different styles and lengths to get a feel for what’s most comfortable.
 When choosing a paddle keep these important characteristics in mind.